Don't worry, we'll never run out of oil

 But, there is something that is even rarer than these — painite.

-Painite, believe it or not, is the rarest gemstone on the planet.
-It is also the rarest mineral on the planet.
+Painite, believe it or not, is one of the rarest gemstones on the planet.
+It is also one of the rarest minerals on the planet.
 It even has a Guinness World Record to prove it.

 After it was first discovered in Burma in 1951, there existed only 2 or 3 specimens of Painite for the next five decades.
 Although more than 1,000 specimens have now been recovered, most of this material isn’t facetable so can't be used as jewelry.

-For this reason, painite is one of the most valuable materials on the planet — currently around $50 thousand per carat.
-For precious gems, a carat, in case you are not aware, is a unit of mass used for measuring the weight of diamonds and other precious stones.
+For this reason, painite is one of the most valuable materials on the planet — currently around $50,000-$60,000 per carat.
+For precious gems, a carat, in case you are not aware, a carat is a unit of mass used for measuring the weight of diamonds and other precious stones.
 It is equal to 200 mg or 0.00643 troy oz.

 But, there is something even rarer that makes this price tag seem like a bargain — antimatter.